Thinking of starting your own temporary staffing agency?

 Choosing the proper business structure is incredibly significant.
 If one is building a temporary staffing agency, options include an LLC or a Corporation.

 Opting for a Limited Liability Company (LLC) is often wise due to its ease of formation, personal asset protection, and significant benefits like tax deductions for LLC.
+You can also explore the various LLC filing fees by state to better understand the costs involved in setting up your business structure.

 But if you’re looking to scale up and recruit investors, then a Corporation may do well.